 20 Teaching Scholarships for Education Students

 Even when the time seems right and you’ve made the commitment to pursue a bachelor’s or graduate degree in education, it can still be hard to come to terms with the cost of tuition.
-The National Center for Education Statistics’ 2018 report states that the average cost of yearly tuition, room and board at 4-year colleges is on average, around $22,000, and that figure just keeps rising.
+The Education Data Initiatives’ 2023 report states that the cost of yearly tuition, room and board at in-state 4-year colleges is on average, around $25,707, and that figure just keeps rising.

 That’s where college financial aid and teaching scholarships come in.
 Unfortunately, many students view scholarships as awards given to only the most extraordinary, sought-after and recruited athletes and valedictorians.
-This misconception often keeps well-qualified students out of the running for scholarships and financial assistance that could allow them to pursue their educational goals, enrich their life experiences, change their futures, and potentially open up rewarding career paths in teaching.
+This view can keep well-qualified students out of the running for scholarships and financial assistance that could allow them to pursue their educational goals, enrich their life experiences, change their futures, and potentially open up rewarding paths in teaching.

 The Growing Demand for Teachers

 What Does the Future Look Like for Teaching Jobs?

-projected job growth rate for high school teachers through 2028
+U.S. Bureau of Labor Statistics projected job growth rate for middle school teachers through 2031

-estimated job growth rate for kindergarten & elementary school teachers through 2028
+U.S. Bureau of Labor Statistics estimated job growth rate for elementary school teachers through 2031

 20 Awesome Scholarships for Future Teachers